Learned Collusion: Introduction

-When the evolution of the state depends on the action played, $Q-$values do not necessarily give adequate guidance on which actions to play: the agent may be stuck in what we call a\textit{\ }$Q$\textit{-trap}, where $Q$-values suggest using actions that keep the dynamic of evolution in low-rewarding states, with occasional exploration not permitting exit from $Q$-traps.
+\textbf{Biased Q-values and Q-traps. }How can Q-valued be biased?
+Consider a \textit{single} agent facing an environment where payoffs are \textit{state-contingent} and where the evolution of the state is hidden and partially governed by the actions played.
+Then $Q-$values do not necessarily give adequate guidance on which actions to play: the agent may be stuck in what we call a\textit{\ }$Q$\textit{-trap}, where $Q$-values suggest using actions that keep the dynamics in low-rewarding states, with occasional exploration not permitting exit from $Q$-traps.
 Higher experimentation levels $\varepsilon$ combined with higher speed of adjustment $\alpha$ may permit exits, but these higher $\varepsilon$ and $\alpha$ may be conducive to lower welfare and faster return to the $Q-$trap.
-Section~2 provides a simple class of examples of this kind.
+Section~\ref{sectionQtraps} provides a simple class of examples of this kind.\footnote{See \citet{singh94} or more recently \citet{barfuss22} for other examples where Q-learning is suboptimal.}

-\textbf{Strategic situations.} In games such as the repeated prisoner's dilemma or more generally repeated games of price or quantity competition, a $Q$-trap may arise (though not always) when all players choose a non-cooperative action (defection, low price or high quantity): cooperation may be sustained for some (possibly long time) when initial conditions are favorable (as in \citet{banchio22a}), but if initial conditions are not favorable, learning to recoordinate on cooperation may be hard, with non-cooperative phases becoming the preponderant ones.\footnote{We emphasize players starting from initially unfavorable conditions not only because defection may arise endogenously.
-One can also see that as a simple modelling device to capture economic environments subject to exogenous and persistent shocks, where players have to learn when they should restart cooperating.}
+In games such as the repeated prisoner's dilemma or more generally repeated games of price or quantity competition, a $Q$-trap arises when all players start choosing persistently a non-cooperative action (defection, low price or high quantity): cooperation may be sustained for some (possibly long) time when initial conditions are favorable (as in \citet{banchio22a}), but if initial conditions are not favorable (or for payoff structure conducive to Q-traps), learning to recoordinate on cooperation may be hard, with non-cooperative phases becoming the preponderant ones.

-In such circumstances we obtain $Qb-$equilibria that are more cooperative than the outcome generated by naive $Q-$learning.
-Note that our quest for \textquotedblleft equilibria\textquotedblright is important here.
-There is always the possibility of sustaining joint cooperation with policy rules strongly biased in favor of cooperation.
-However, if one's opponent is strongly biased in that way (and, say, cooperates always independently of others' behavior), then using the standard (unbiased) $Q-$learning automaton will be a better strategy: through occasional experimentation, this unbiased automaton will eventually find that defection is a better alternative (hence take advantage of her highly biased opponent).
+In such circumstances, we obtain $Qb-$equilibria that are more cooperative than the outcome generated by naive $Q-$learning.